tanin47/javaparser.rs/README.md

 2. Memory overhead on an object is low.
 3. It's a modern language, so it's more pleasant to use.

+The disadvantage we've seen so far is that Rust can't model a complex tree where nodes can refer to some other nodes.
+We use unsafe pointers everywhere :S

 Status
 -------